Jeannie Colvin, MFT

 How does trauma impact someone?

-People who have experienced trauma may have any of the following:
+People who have experienced trauma may struggle with things like:

-• stuck in unsatisfying or damaging relationship patterns
+• Feeling stuck in harmful or unfulfilling relationship patterns

 You can have freedom from your past